richardlam4391/IBM-Data-Analyst-Professional-Certificate/IBM Data Analyst Capstone Project/Exercise and Project/README.md

 - Collected, scraped and wrangled data in technology trends from many web sources.

-- Cleaned and normalizaed the large datasets to handle the missing, repetitive and unnecessary data values and to enhance accuracy.
+- Cleaned and normalized the large datasets to handle the missing, repetitive and unnecessary data values and to enhance accuracy.